Ozonlagret/Labb-4---Enhetstestning/README.md

 Bug: Book was removed despite being borrowed.

 [LibrarySystem.cs]/[SearchByTitle]/Line 55~
-Bug: Incomplete and lower case titles don't get added to list.
+Bug: Incomplete and lowercase titles don't get added to list.

 [LibrarySystem.cs]/[BorrowBook]/Line 65~
 Bug: Books that are already borrowed are given a new borrow date.